n111h/cms.484.journal/readme.md

 ### 2022/02/06 19:40 - Noah: First Update

-Resouces:
+Resources:

  - [Github Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
  - [Markdown with HTML for image resizing](https://www.xaprb.com/blog/how-to-style-images-with-markdown/)

-Following are some images of the whiteboard after our meeting to discuss design on Sunday (2022/02/06).  *Please note, the full sized images are available in the assests folder*:
+Following are some images of the whiteboard after our meeting to discuss design on Sunday (2022/02/06).  *Please note, the full sized images are available in the assets folder*:

 Full Board: